 In conjunction with the Football Association of Ireland, PEEI are conducting a range of research studies pertaining to the efficacy of walking football as a means for improving physical fitness, mental health and social connectivity for elder adults.
 Preliminary results have been extremely positive and ongoing data collection is currently underway.

-Watch the two short videos below to see the real difference that walking football is making for the participants in this study!
+Watch the short video below to see the real difference that walking football is making for the participants in this study!

 Enquiries pertaining to this study should be directed to Dr Aiden Carthy at